RangerRick/CruiseMonkey/README.markdown

 CruiseMonkey works just fine in read-only mode, but if you want to be able to create and favorite events, as well as use some of the other features for CruiseMonkey, you must log in with a twit-arr account [on the new Twit-Arr server first!](https://jccc5.rylath.net/)

 If you have any issues with the twit-arr server, I can't really help you.
 Please ask Kvort\_the\_Duck on the JoCo forums, or post to the [twit-arr beta thread][].
-Or, feel free to join us in the [#twitarr IRC channel on freenode: irc.freenode.net](irc://irc.freenode.net/twitarr).
+Or, feel free to join us in the [#twitarr IRC channel][] on irc.freenode.net.

 Beta Testing
 ============